wints/documentation/recipes/quickstart_guide.md

 platforms:
 - ios
 - android
 overview: "This quick-start guide will walk you through the minimum setup for an SDK integration.
-With only a few lines of code you'll have the ability to track installs by platform, campaign, etc. You can then also create links from the dashboard or add another line of code to programmatically create links via the SDKS."
+With only a few lines of code you'll have the ability to track installs by platform, campaign, etc. You can then also create links from the dashboard or add another line of code to programmatically create links via the SDK."
 ---

-{% image src='/img/ingredients/analytics_and_custom_events/dashboard_summary.png' 3-quarters center alt='the goal' %}

 ## Configuring the Dashboard for your {{ page.platform_formatted }} app